viamrobotics/docs/docs/tutorials/projects/make-a-plant-watering-robot.md

 Follow [this guide](/get-started/installation/#install-viam-server) to install `viam-server` on your Pi, create a new robot, and connect to it on [the Viam app](https://app.viam.com).

-Then, navigate to your new robot's page in the app and click on the **Config** tab.
+Then, navigate to your new machine's page in the app and click on the **Config** tab.

 First, add your Pi as a [board component](/components/board/) by creating a new component with **type** `board` and **model** `pi`: